 Integrating inclusion in the workplace requires a simultaneous tiered approach: individually tailored approaches supported by authentic leadership and organizational change.

-At the Individual Level
+At the individual level

-- As described in the National Standard of Canada for Psychological Health and Safety in the Workplace, providing individually tailored accommodation that considers the inclusivity of the individual is the first step to ensuring that an employee's diverse needs are addressed in the workplace, especially when an individual is returning to work from a mental health-related absence.
+- As described in the National Standard of Canada for Psychological Health and Safety in the Workplace, providing individually tailored accommodation that considers the inclusion of the individual helps ensure that an employee's diverse needs are addressed in the workplace, especially when an individual is returning to work from a health-related absence.

 - Validates other people's experiences of oppression and does not stay silent when discrimination occurs.

-- Engages in inclusive learning so that the oppressed and the oppressors can benefit from the transfer of knowledge.
+- Engages in inclusive learning so the oppressed and the oppressors can benefit from the transfer of knowledge.

 - Uses privilege to advocate for equity.

-At the Organizational Level
+At the leadership level

 - In order to build authentic change, the organization must:

-- Recognize any challenges to inclusivity
+- Recognize any challenges to inclusion

 - Acknowledge when change needs to occur